Garbaz/GL_points/README.md

 ### Requirements

-`libGL`, `libGLEW`
+`libGL` & `libGLEW`.

-`libglfw` is included, since I use raw mouse input, which is only available in very recent versions.
+`libglfw` is included with the code, since I use raw mouse input, which is only available in very recent versions.

 ### Build